ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Working with launch files with multiple nodes is a little different so you can interact with your GDB session without being bogged down by other logging in the same terminal.
 For this reason, when working with larger launch files, its good to pull out the specific server you're interested in and launching it seperately.
-These instructions are targeting ROS 2, but are applicable to any large project with many nodes of any type in a series of launch file(s).

-As such, for this case, when you see a crash you'd like to investigate, its beneficial to separate this server from the others.

 If your server of interest is being launched from a nested launch file (e.g. an included launch file) you may want to do the following: